What is the Watson Ranch Specific Plan?

 Following the submittal of the application in 2014, and over the following two years, the City conducted a series of meetings with the Steering Committee; held several community workshops; met with the Parks and Community Services Commission and Open Space Advisory Committee; and held numerous Planning Commission and City Council Study Sessions.
 The first Public Review Draft Specific Plan was completed in May – June 2016.
 A Draft Environmental Impact Report (DEIR) was completed and circulated for public comment on July 1, 2016.
 A comment hearing before the Planning Commission was held on July 28, 2016.
 The comment period of 45-days was extended twice in response to requests for extensions of time to comment.
 The ultimate close of the original public comment period was September 6, 2016.
 In January of 2017, the City Council held a study session on the project.
 This led to term sheet negotiations held over the following 9 – 12 months.
 On January 16, 2018, a term sheet was approved by the City Council.

 Following approval of the term sheet in January of 2018, refinements to the Specific Plan have been made.
 The environmental analysis has been updated in response to those refinements and the Development Agreement and Large Lot Vesting Tentative Map (LLVTM) have been prepared.
 The decision was made to recirculate the Draft Environmental Impact Report (RDEIR) for public comment from July 3rd to August 16, 2018, because of the refinements in the Specific Plan and the length of time that has transpired since the circulation of the DEIR in 2016.
-Comments received during this time will be responded to as part of the Final EIR (FEIR).
+Comments received during this public comment period were responded to as part of the Final EIR (FEIR).